daredevilgeek/100-days-of-code/log.md

 # Making a third attempt!
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R2D42: Feb 18 2018

+**Today's Progress**: Some more MongoDB and Mongoose though the boot camp - my heart's not in it tonight so just a short session :)

 ## R2D41: Feb 17 2018

 **Today's Progress**: Installed MongoDB and had a wee play with it.
 This type of interface/syntax is my comfort zone so I can already tell I'm going to like it.